 We continue our comparison of the hair restoration surgical procedures of Strip Harvesting versus FUE hair transplants.

 We conclude our three part series, “Strip Harvesting versus FUE” in discussing a number of remaining issues between the two procedures.

-Improvements in instrument technology and technique have now made follicular unit extraction (FUE) a procedure competitive with strip harvesting for obtaining donor hair for transplantation.
+Improvements in instrument technology and technique have now made Follicular Unit Excision (FUE) a procedure competitive with strip harvesting for obtaining donor hair for transplantation.

-Follicular unit extraction is one of the techniques for obtaining donor hair for hair transplantation.
+Follicular unit excision is one of the techniques for obtaining donor hair for hair transplantation.

 New findings from research help explain why hair loss happens (ie. specific gene/hormone carried by individual).

 Although hair transplantation alone is by far the most common method of hair restoration utilized in modern times, excision of bald scalp after either tissue expansion or scalp extension can play a very useful and important role in hair restoration as well.

 Skin flap surgery is a method of moving a “flap” of skin from one area of the body to another.
 Scalp flap surgery has an important but limited role in hair restoration.